saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#discountvaluetypeenum">DiscountValueTypeEnum</a>!</td>
 <td>

-Determines a type of discount for voucher - value or percentage
+Determines a type of discount for voucher - value or percentage.

 </td>
 </tr>